 Monte Carlo simulations can be a highly useful tool in the analysis of experimental data, or data produced by other computer simulations.

-The general idea is that doing experiments or complex simulations can be quite time-consuming, expensive, or both, so often one is limited in the amount of data points one can collect, as well as the number of data collection runs one can do.
+- Doing experiments or complex simulations can be quite time-consuming, expensive, or both. - Often one is limited in the amount of data points one can collect, as well as the number of data collection runs one can do.

 The way in which MC can be utilized for experiments depends strongly on the application.

-We will therefore first go through probably the simplest possible case, MC error analysis of a single parameter of a data set, then give an example of actual simulation of a physical process.
+• I will first go through probably the simplest possible case, MC error analysis of a single parameter of a data set

+• I will then give an example of actual simulation of a physical process.